RickGutie/RickGutie/README.md

 - 👋 Hi, I’m @RickGutie
-- 👀 I’m interested in Entrepreneurship, CSR, ESG & Tech
+- 👀 I’m interested in Data Analytics, Entrepreneurship, CSR and ESG.
-- 🌱 I’m currently learning as much as I can get my hands on
+- 🌱 I’m currently learning as much as I can get my hands on.
-- 💞️ I’m looking to collaborate on projects focussed on making a meaningful positive impact
+- 💞️ I’m looking to collaborate on projects focussed on utilising data to make positive impacts.
 - 📫 How to reach me - rgutierrez.inostroza90@gmail.com

 <!---